bitovi/github-actions-commons/README.md

 We use the kubernetes style for this.
 For example, kubernetes -> k(# of characters)s -> k8s.
 And so you might see some compressions are made.

 For some specific resources, we have a 32 characters limit.
 If the identifier length exceeds this number after compression, we remove the middle part and replace it for a hash made up from the string itself.

+## Note about AWS EC2 AMI image selection

+As it is defined right now, we expect a Debian based packet manager, so we require Debian based images that suports apt repos.
+This action is tested with Ubuntu 22 server image.
+(As the default.)
+We cannot ensure it will work on different specific distributions.
+If this is a requirement for you, feel free to open an issue and/or a pull request.

 ### S3 buckets naming